Sheltie Puppy to Adult Dog in Pictures

 Their fear threshold is very high, meaning they throw themselves into new situations with little regard for their safety.
 Among other things, this gives them lots of opportunities to grow attached to humans, who might otherwise represent a threat.

 "What's this?
 A cunning meat-eater that's 100x my size?
 Let's be FURRRRRRIENDS!" - Every Sheltie puppy

 You can spot a poorly socialized Sheltie when they shy away from unfamiliar human contact.
 Such shy dogs doubtless had insufficient exposure to different types of humans during the critical 4-10 week window.
 Now as older puppies or adults, their fear threshold has naturally decreased and their ability to build a trusting bond with humans is severely diminished.

 Weaning Shelties: 8 to 12 Weeks Old

 Weaning is usually done by 8 weeks old, so that puppies are no longer dependent on mom's milk and can chew solid food with their puppy teeth.
-They're adopted out to new families now to catch the bonding window.
-However, it's also when puppies go through a stage of fear and they need extra help at this point to gain confidence and form secure attachments.
-Puppy training and housetraining can also take place from now.
+They still look pretty tiny and vulnerable at this stage, as they begin to experience fear.

 The Ranking Stage: 3 to 6 Months Old

 These playful puppies are like little kids now—curious and bursting with energy.
 The ranking stage is named for the dominance hierarchy common to all dogs and wolves.
 Puppies learn the rules of submission and dominance and find their place (their rank) in the pack.

 Sheltie Adolescence: 6 to 18 Months Old

 In this final stage of puppy development, Shelties cement their place in the human and dog pack.
 They are heavily influenced by their pack, so this is an ideal time to expand on basic training commands established as a puppy.